 Deutsche Börse AG, The Cube, Eschborn

-From 23 January until 12 May 2014, Deutsche Börse Group hosts the exhibition “Deutschlandreise” (Journey through Germany) in its corporate headquarters in Eschborn.
-Roughly 300 works by four photographers of the international agency Magnum Photos are on display: Olivia Arthur, Paolo Pellegrin, Moises Saman and Peter van Agtmael.
+From 23 January until 12 May 2014, Deutsche Börse Group hosted the exhibition “Deutschlandreise” (Journey through Germany) in its corporate headquarters in Eschborn.
+Roughly 300 works by four photographers of the international agency Magnum Photos were on display: Olivia Arthur, Paolo Pellegrin, Moises Saman and Peter van Agtmael.
 They travelled through the Federal Republic of Germany throughout the winter and spring of the election year 2013 to capture wholly personal impressions of a partly unfamiliar, partly familiar country and its citizens.
 From their individual series, the photographers worked together with Andréa Holzherr, the curator of Magnum Photo Paris, and Anne-Marie Beckmann, the curator of the Art Collection Deutsche Börse, to put together a portfolio of 400 works which were published by Magnum Photos in a limited edition box, one of which was purchased for the Art Collection Deutsche Börse.

-“Deutschlandreise” is a collaborative project by Magnum Photos, the Focus Agency, Hamburg and the fifth Fotofestival Mannheim-Ludwigshafen-Heidelberg, where it was shown for the first time in autumn 2013.
+“Deutschlandreise” was a collaborative project by Magnum Photos, the Focus Agency, Hamburg and the fifth Fotofestival Mannheim-Ludwigshafen-Heidelberg, where it was shown for the first time in autumn 2013.
 The German magazine “ZEITmagazin” dedicated its entire September 2013 issue to the series.

 Olivia Arthur (born 1980)